 Schuylkill River Trail is a 24.6 mile moderately trafficked point-to-point trail located near Norristown, Pennsylvania that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Schuylkill River Trail

 The hustle of traffic is all gone, I can hear the leaves falling all around me, the forest is alive with activity and color, it's a beautiful trail in Philly.

 The Schuylkill River Bridge nearly met its demise in the 19 century.
 Once home to the Delaware Indians who called it Manaiunk meaning "Rushing and Roaring Waters."